flugsvamp-4-0-net/flugsvamp-4-0/README.md

-Update:  18.09.2025 Great job team, the link is functioning properly now.
+Update:  01 October 2025 url is now accessible and responsive